kemasan/kemasan/README.md

 # kema 🧗‍♂️🐢
 ## Data Analyst 🤓🧮🧐

 Hi there!
-I'm Kema 👋
+I'm Kermen 👋
 I'm a data enthusiast with a knack for making numbers tell their story.
 I love diving into data to find insights that boost productivity and streamline workflows.
 I’m skilled in Python, SQL, and data visualization tools like Dune Analytics, Flipside, Tableau.

 ✨ My mission: Turn data into actionable insights that drive meaningful change and empower decision-making.